JetBrains/kotlin-web-site/docs/topics/reflection.md

 val matches: (Regex, CharSequence) -> Boolean = Regex::matches
 ```

-Property reference can be bound as well:
+A property reference can be bound as well:

 ```kotlin
 fun main() {